Jamingzor127/Seng468A2/README.md

 # General
 To set up the nginx server, the three apis, redis, mongo, and kafka.
 You simply have to run `docker-compose up` from the root of this project.
 This will automatically build and start all necessary services.
 The nginx server runs on `localhost:5001`, mongo runs on `localhost:27017`, and the kafka UI runs on `localhost:8080`.
 The kafka UI can be used to see the current state of the Kafka cluster.
-The only other port that is exposed by the system is the actual Kafka instance which runs on `localhost:9092`.
+The only other port that is exposed by the system is the actual Kafka instance which runs on `localhost:9092` for the producers, and `localhost:9093` for the consumers.

 # API